Y0Coss/docs-fork/pages/web_cloud/web_hosting/ssl_management/guide.en-gb.md

 4. Select the web hosting plan concerned.
 5. On the page that appears, click on the `SSL Certificates`{.action} tab.

-Here, you can fully manage your SSL certificates for all domain names and subdomains associated with your Web Hosting plan.
+Here, you can fully manage your SSL certificates for all domain names and subdomains associated with your web hosting plan.

-### Activate an SSL certificate on your Web Hosting plan <a name="ssl-enable"></a>
+### Activate an SSL certificate on your web hosting plan <a name="ssl-enable"></a>

 OVHcloud offers 4 solutions for activating or installing an SSL certificate on a web hosting plan.

 **Click on the SSL certificate of your choice below to view explanations.**

-/// details | SActivate the free Let's Encrypt (DV) SSL certificate
+/// details | Activate the free Let's Encrypt (DV) SSL certificate

 The free Let's Encrypt (DV) SSL certificate can include up to **99** domain names and subdomains declared on a web hosting plan.